 The process of company incorporation in Liechtenstein doesn’t take long if all the documents are properly submitted and it can last a few weeks.
 The foreign entrepreneurs must choose the right type of company to establish considering various aspects such as the share capital, the objectives and the total number of shareholders.

-The main forms of companies that can be incorporated in Liechtenstein are:
+The main forms of companies that can be incorporated by an entrepreneur who wants to open a company in Liechtenstein are:

 Another type of company you can open in Liechtenstein is a company limited by shares, for which you need a minimum share capital of EUR 50,000.
 The company formation process is similar to that of an LLC and the main difference between the two types of companies is that the private limited company has an increased transferability of shares and a larger capital.
 The corporate tax to be paid by both types of companies is the same - 12.5% and both need minimum one shareholder and a registered office.